-Find out more information about the stages of pregnancy on the Tommy's website.
+Find out more information about the stages of pregnancy on Tommy's website's pregnancy calendar.

 Morning sickness tends to occur during the first 12 weeks of pregnancy as your body starts to deal with all the hormones.
 It is normally first thing in the morning however it can happen anytime during the day.
 By week 16 you should be starting to feel better.